45% of worldwide donors are enrolled in a monthly giving program.

 Monthly giving is not only relatively simple for nonprofits, but it also makes giving easy for donors because:

 Despite these advantages, a lot of nonprofits still don’t have a monthly giving program, because it is hard to set up.
+However, following a few simple steps can be the beginning to a highly advantageous fundraising campaign.
+Let’s explore.

 How to start a monthly giving program